bergercookie/syncall/readme-tw-gkeep.md

 ## Description

 Synchronize all the items of a Google Keep list with a _filter_ in Taskwarrior.
-The taskwarrior _filter_ may be a tag, a project or a combination of a project and arbitrary tags.
+The Taskwarrior _filter_ may be a tag, a project or a combination of a project and arbitrary tags.

 Upon execution, `tw_gkeep_sync` will synchronize, and on subsequent runs of the